-The LWDA EO Coordinator must have staff and resources to coordinate LWDA compliance with the equal opportunity and nondiscrimination requirements of WIOA.
-The instruction also requires Boards to disseminate the policy in accordance with the notice requirement in 29 CFR §38.34, including the notice in publications, brochures, and presentations to orient new employees and applicants/registrants, and requires LWDA EO Coordinators to ensure that applicants/registrants are notified of their rights.
-DEW provides updated posters, audio files, and Rights Handouts to the LWDA EO Coordinators as they are developed or amended.
+The LWDA EO Officer/Coordinator must have staff and resources to coordinate LWDA compliance with the equal opportunity and nondiscrimination requirements of WIOA.
+The instruction also requires Boards to disseminate the policy in accordance with the notice requirement in 29 CFR §38.34 and include the notice in publications, brochures, and presentations to orient new employees and applicants/registrants, and requires LWDA EO Officers/Coordinators to ensure that applicants/registrants are notified of their rights.
+DEW provides updated posters, audio files, and Rights Handouts to the LWDA EO Officers/Coordinators as they are developed or amended.

-LWDA EO Coordinators' names, position titles and telephone numbers are made available to the public through:
+LWDA EO Officers'/Coordinators' names, position titles and telephone numbers are made available to the public through:

-- a) LWDB Instructions to all sub-recipients; - b) Orientation sessions; and - c) Applicants/registrants rights handout made available to all applicants and registrants.
+- (1) LWDB Instructions to all sub-recipients; - (2) Orientation sessions; and - (3) Applicants/registrants rights handout made available to all applicants and registrants.

 Registrants, applicants, applicants for employment, employees, and interested members of the public are made aware of the recipient's obligation to operate in a nondiscriminatory manner, and further, the extent of the right of members of these groups to file complaints of discrimination by the use of several methods.
-State Instruction No. 16-148 transmits the Rights to File a Grievance or Complaint Under WIOA.
-This Instruction informed Boards of their responsibility to provide initial and continuing notice to registrants, applicants, and participants that they do not discriminate on any prohibited ground and to advise them of their right to file a grievance/complaint.
+State Instruction Number 24-1013 transmits the Rights to File a Grievance or Complaint Under WIOA.
+This Instruction informs Boards of their responsibility to provide initial and continuing notice to registrants, applicants, and participants that they do not discriminate on any prohibited ground and to advise them of their right to file a grievance/complaint.